driftAbout/whiteboard_challenges/challenge_29/README.md

   - Get array of values from object

-  - Filter array to remove arrays with only one valiue
+  - Filter array to remove arrays with only one value

-  - Create new object with each array as value and item at index 0 as key
+  - Create new array with all the anagrams next to each other

   ## Tests